 During the year, certain processing fees/lender fees are earned by the Company in connection with the investment by the Funds, in the portfolio companies of the Funds.
-Consequently, the Company has agreed with the Funds to off-set the investment management fees for the year, against such processing fees/lender fees as specified below:
+Consequently, the Company has agreed with the Funds to off-set the investment management fees for the year, against such processing fees/lender fees as specified below: (Rs in Million)

-(Rs. in Million) Processing fees/lender fees Processing fees/ Investment Investment Processing available for off-set brought lender fees earned by management fees management fees fees/lender fees forward the Company in the for the year as per for the year after available for off- current year available the IMA off-set set carried forward for off-set - - 37.97 37.97 - - (3.50) (95.52) (92.02) -
+Processing fees/lender fees available for off-set brought forward . .
+Investment management fees for the year after off-set Processing fees/lender fees available for off- set carried forward

+- - 37.97 37.97 -

+- (3.50) (95.52) (92.02) -

-- 1. The amounts are excluding goods and services tax. - 2.
-Figures in brackets pertain to those of previous year.
+1. The amounts are excluding goods and services tax.

+2. Figures in brackets pertain to those of previous year.